What is the Renters' Rights Bill?

 • How will the Bill impact existing tenancies?

-On commencement of the Act, fixed terms will be abolished, regardless of where they are in their fixed term.
-New rules on ending the tenancy will apply as from the end of the rental period which exists when the Act commences.
+On commencement of the Act, fixed term tenancies will be abolished, regardless of where they are in their current fixed term.
+The rules on ending a tenancy will apply upon commencement of the Act.

 • What changes are there around rent arrears?